-County lines, sometimes referred to as Dangerous Drug Networks (DDN’s) is the police term for urban gangs supplying drugs into our local market and coastal towns using dedicated mobile phone numbers, often referred to as ‘graft phones’ or ‘deal lines’.
-It can often involve child criminal exploitation (CCE) through the use of children from the urban source area or the targeting of local children and vulnerable adults to move both drugs and money.
-Gangs, having established a market base, can typically take over the homes of local vulnerable adults by force, coercion and or deception in a term referred to as ‘cuckooing’.
+County lines, sometimes referred to as Dangerous Drug Networks (DDN’s) is the term that is used for the organised supply of drugs into our local market and coastal towns using dedicated mobile phone numbers, often referred to as ‘graft phones’ or ‘deal lines’.
+It can often involve child criminal exploitation (CCE) by targeting of local children and vulnerable adults to move both drugs and money.

 County lines activity and the associated violence, drug dealing and exploitation has a devastating impact on young people, vulnerable adults and local communities.